namesys-eth/ccip2-eth-resources/docs/GUIDE.md

 <img src="https://raw.githubusercontent.com/namesys-eth/ccip2-eth-resources/main/graphics/guide/TXN1.png" width="700">
 &nbsp;

 - Once `TXN 1` is confirmed successfully, you will be returned to the Preview Panel.
 You may now click on `SET` next to Storage to set the Recordhash.
-Upon clicking, you will be prompted to choose your **secret** IPNS Key Identifier/Password.
-This identifier is equivalent to a secret password for your IPNS Recordhash, and you can replace your Recordhash in the future whenever required by choosing a different password. **This password must be kept secret!** You will also be required to enter this password when updating your off-chain records in the future.
+Upon clicking, you will be prompted to choose your **SECRET** IPNS Key Identifier/`PASSWORD`.
+This identifier is equivalent to a secret `PASSWORD` for your IPNS Recordhash, and you can replace your Recordhash in the future whenever required by choosing a different `PASSWORD`. **This `PASSWORD` must be kept secret!** You will also be required to enter this `PASSWORD` when updating your off-chain records in the future.

 &nbsp;
 <img src="https://raw.githubusercontent.com/namesys-eth/ccip2-eth-resources/main/graphics/guide/Password.png" width="500">